 Beyond incidents that warrant minor hardwood floor repair, you should leave more significant damage to the pros.

 Buckling is one of these potential issues.
 If the floor was improperly installed — for example, planks that sit too close to one another — you will need help adjusting it.
-Wood expands when the temperature rises, according to the Wood Floor Covering Association (WFCA), and without room to do so, your floor can eventually buckle.
+Wood expands when the temperature rises, and without room to do so, your floor can eventually buckle.

 Repeated or significant water exposure can really damage your wood flooring.
 As water penetrates through the stain and accesses the wood grain, the wood swells and warps.
 If a small area of the room has been exposed to water, it may be possible to replace the wood in just that area.
 However, spot repairs can be difficult if you don't have access to identical wood flooring material.